-In our study, trust was measured via a 6-item scale, a reduced form of the scale used by Petersen et al.^[36].
-The Non-financial performance was measured by a 5-item scale including items about commitment, shared goals and external cooperation, chosen among those suggested by Fredendal et al.^[37].
+In our study, trust was measured via a 6-item scale, a reduced form of the scale used by Petersen et al. (2005).
+The Non-financial performance was measured by a 5-item scale including items about commitment, shared goals and external cooperation, chosen among those suggested by Fredendal, Hopkins, and Bhonsle (2005).
 Financial performance was measured by means of a simple statement on long-term profitability of the relationship regarding the immediate upstream and downstream partners.
 For each of the items, a 5-point Likert-scale was employed.

 In the literature, the effect of supply chain relationships on quality performance has received little attention.
-Quality expectations is often seen as an antecedent to performance^[38].
-An exception is Fynes et al.^[39] which has attempted to measure these effect by defining a supply chain relationship quality (SCRQ) construct and then measure its impact on quality performance.
+Quality expectations is often seen as an antecedent to performance (Narasimhan and Nair, 2005).
+An exception is Fynes, Voss, and de Burca (2005) who has attempted to measure these effects by defining a supply chain relationship quality (SCRQ) construct and then measuring its impact on quality performance.

-In this paper, we have used the adapted Simatupang and Sridharan's^[36] collaboration index and Fredendal's^[37] model of collaboration, in order to measure - in first place - the impact of collaboration on Trust and Financial and Non-financial performance.
-The Non-financial performance scale contained only one item related to safety and quality.
+In this paper we used the adapted Simatupang and Sridharan's (2004b) collaboration index and Fredendal et al.'s (2005) model of collaboration, in order to measure-in the first place-the impact of collaboration on Trust and Financial and Non-financial performance.
+The Nonfinancial performance scale contained only one item related to safety and quality.
 Therefore, in order to further explore the impact of collaborative practices on organic supply chain quality and safety performance, we introduced two further scales related to quality and safety, based on assessment among organic experts from various disciplines:

-- a) the first one refers to 16 product attributes, which were rated either as weaknesses or strengths for the company in terms of quality and safety; - b) the second one is related to 15 quality and safety risk factors, rated on a 3-point scale (High risk, Low risk, No risk)
+- 1. the first one refers to 16 product attributes, which were rated either as weaknesses or strengths for the company in terms of quality and safety; - the second one is related to 15 quality and safety risk factors, rated on a 3-point scale (High risk, Low risk, No risk).